 Q: Why does the AI default to npm even when pnpm-lock.yaml is visible?

 Most public training data uses npm.
-The lockfile presence is a signal the AI may notice or ignore; the packageManager field is a much stronger signal.
+The lockfile is a weak signal the AI may notice or ignore; the packageManager field is a much stronger, machine-readable one.
 Set it.

 Q: Will the preinstall guard break if a developer is offline?

-only-allow is a tiny script that runs locally; it does not need network.
-It just inspects the npm_config_user_agent env var to decide.
-Works offline.
+only-allow is a tiny local script; it needs no network.
+It just reads the npm_config_user_agent env var to decide which manager invoked it.
+It works offline.

 Tags: #Troubleshooting #AI coding #npm #pnpm #yarn #package-manager